kevinjalbert/kevinjalbert.github.io/source/articles/2017-10-31-share-highlighted-articles.md

 ---
 title: "Share Highlighted Articles"

 description: "We are ever consuming articles on the web.
 In most cases, the articles that interest me are highly technical and informative.
 Just like a book, you would highlight the important passages for future recollection.
-In this post, I present my use the Highly highlighting service to record, retrieve, and share highlights."
+In this post, I present my use of the Highly highlighting service to record, retrieve, and share highlights."

 tags:
 - tools